 Abbington Reserve was allocated in 2018 for the development of 238 LIHTC units targeting families.
 Construction was completed 2020 and the property is currently in its initial lease-up phase.
 The property offers one, two, and three-bedroom units restricted to the 60 percent AMI level.
-The 37 vacant one, two, and three-bedroom units will be considered directly competitive.
-As such, we have deducted these units in our demand analysis.
+Given Abbington Reserve's differing tenancy, it will not directly compete with the Subject and we have not deducted these units in our demand analysis.

-The stabilized LIHTC comparables report a low vacancy rate at 1.5 percent and three maintain waiting lists.
-The low vacancy rates and presence of waiting lists at these properties indicates there is an unmet demand for affordable housing in the area.
+The stabilized LIHTC comparables report a low vacancy rate at 1.2 percent and all maintain waiting lists.
+The low vacancy rates and presence of waiting lists at these properties indicates there is an unmet demand for affordable senior housing in the area.
 In summary, the performance of the comparable LIHTC properties and the existence of waiting lists for affordable units indicates that the Subject will not negatively impact the existing or proposed rental unit in the market.